Enforcement of Court Orders & Contempt

 There are a few exceptions to the requirement for complete compliance with a court order, including when one parent has a good faith belief that contact with the other parent could endanger his or her children, or when a person lacks the capacity to comply with a court order due to becoming disabled, unable to work, and unable to fulfill court ordered financial obligations.
 In these cases, most courts would not find the violating party in contempt for neglecting the order so long as they took prompt action to file a petition to modify the court order with which they were unable to comply.

-The Law Office of Kenneth J. Levey fervently believes that, aside from rare exceptions, all court orders should be meticulously followed, and to do otherwise is to thumb one’s nose at the court.
+The Levey Law Group fervently believes that, aside from rare exceptions, all court orders should be meticulously followed, and to do otherwise is to thumb one’s nose at the court.
 We have vast experience in the numerous methods of enforcing all types of court orders.

 If you are involved in a situation where you or your children have been adversely affected by an opposing party’s refusal to comply with a court order, please call our office today to discuss the situation.